 If you have pieces of cloth that you don’t mind getting cat hair on, or even better – if you have a bunch of plastic balls, you can fill the box with those and let your cat dig, explore, sniff and enjoy!

 31. Leave paper bags and packaging out

 When you get home from shopping with a bunch of paper bags, leave those in the room for your cat to explore before you throw them away.

 32. Make a cat tent

 Cats love to have a hiding place.
-Ask our cat Minka.
+Ask my boyfriend’s cat Minka.
 Since we made her a pet teepee we barely see her 🙂 She is always inside sleeping and resting!
 If you are willing to take that risk too, you can easily make a simple cat tent where your cat can go to hide and rest.

 33. Make a blanket fort

 Did you also make blanket forts when you were a child?
 I sure was and we had a great time building those and “living” in them!

 If you want to refresh your memory of those fun childhood times and have fun with your cat, get those blankets out and start building the fort!
 Your cat will love hiding inside together with you.

 If you have an indoor cat, you can take them for a walk on a leash.
 If your yard is closed, you might be able to get your cat out without the leash.
 Fortunately, where I live there are no roads with big traffic nor coyotes or any big threats so my cats are allowed to run around without a leash but they never go far from the house.